sriram1998/Octa-LDAP/README.md

 ### Usage Instructions

-1. Change config.py and add your username and password.
+1. Copy config.py.example to config.py and add your username and password.
 For example :-
 ```
 LOGIN_USERNAME = '106115027@nitt.edu'
 LOGIN_PASSWORD = 'deepisgod'